Alex Palczewski: Professional career

 On February 21, 2023, Palczewski was drafted 68th overall by the New Orleans Breakers in the 2023 USFL draft, though he never signed with them.

 Palczewski was signed by the Denver Broncos as an undrafted free agent on May 12, 2023.
 He was placed on injured reserve on August 31, 2023.
 He was activated on January 6, 2024.

 Palczewski made his first start in Week 3 of the 2024 season, taking over for an injured Mike McGlinchey.
 It was reported on October 7, 2024, that Palczewski had suffered a high-ankle sprain during the Week 5 win over the Las Vegas Raiders.

 During the 2025 season, Broncos fans started to cheer every time Palczewski was reported as an eligible receiver when lining up as the jumbo set tight end for rushing plays.
-He primarily played as the backup right tackle until Week 7, when left guards Ben Powers and Matt Peart were on injured reserve and Palczewski started at the position.
+He primarily played as the backup right tackle until Week 7, when left guards Ben Powers and Matt Peart were on injured reserve and Palczewski started at the position despite never having played it before.

+On March 5, 2026, the Broncos signed Palczewski to a two-year, $9.5 million contract extension instead of placing an RFA tender on him.